biotope/biotope-element/docs/index.md

 > __⚠️ Important:__ Remember to make sure that the polyfill is fully loaded before attempting to register any component.
 This is done via the `WebComponentsReady` event or by a blocking script tag.

-## Documentation
-You can find the documentation [here](https://element.biotope.sh).

-In order to contribute to the documentation you can start a local server with `npm start` and then start editing the files in `docs`.